 Nebraska Drug Defense Lawyers for Cases Involving Canine Searches

-Berry Law Firm’s criminal defense attorneys have extensive experience challenging the validity of drug dog searches in both federal and state courts.
+Berry Law’s criminal defense attorneys have extensive experience challenging the validity of drug dog searches in both federal and state courts.
 We obtain drug dog training records and use expert witnesses to challenge the drug dog handler and his or her interpretation of the dog’s behavior.